Great Model from a Classic Book

 - Working through grief about unwanted or abusive experiences and their negative effects on one’s life.

-- Mourning or working through grief about good experiences that one did not have, but that all children deserve.
+- Mourning or working through grief about good experiences that one did not have, but that all people deserve.

 In fact, once the first stage of recovery has provided such a foundation, some people realize that thinking and talking about painful memories is not necessary to achieve their goals, at least in the short term.
 Some find that the memories are no longer disrupting their life and no longer of much interest to them.
 (And sometimes people need to teach their therapists about this!)